Experts compare face shield vs. face mask effectiveness

 But do they offer as much protection as a face mask?

-The mask orders require you to cover your nose and mouth with a cloth.
+Most mask orders in place require you to cover your nose and mouth with a cloth.

-Some users claim face shields are just at good at keeping you safe as the cloth alternative.
+Some users claim face shields are just as good at keeping you safe as the cloth alternative.

 "I think face shields are a great option.
 One great advantage this time of year is that they aren't as hot as a face mask is," Dr. Michael Edmond, Professor of Infectious Diseases at University of Iowa, said.
 "For most people, it feels easier to breathe when you have on a face shield.
 You don't get the fogging that you get with a mask if you're a person like me who wears glasses, and they're easy to clean."